SOC 2 vs. ISO 27001: Understanding the Difference

 What is ISO 27001?

-ISO 27001 compliance certification is the international standard when it comes to data security measures.
-Set by the International Organization for Standardization, it’s designed to test for and assess information security.
-The certification is issued by an accredited certification body.
+ISO 27001 compliance certification is the international standard for data security measures.
+The International Organization for Standardization sets ISO 27001 compliance tests for and assesses information security.
+An accredited body issues the certification.

 What’s so important about an ISO 27001 certification?
-It’s one of the best ways for organizations to ensure customer data is being handled safely.
+It’s one of the best ways for organizations to handle customer data safely.
 ISO helps protect three main areas: accessibility, confidentiality, and processing integrity.

-Part of managing ISO 27001 certification is ensuring the company has a security program known as ISMS, or Information Security Management System.
-Once in place, its set of security controls can help keep your sensitive data from being compromised.
+Managing ISO 27001 certification ensures the company has a security program known as ISMS or Information Security Management System.
+Once in place, its set of controls helps keep your sensitive data from being compromised.

-ISO is increasingly relevant for businesses in the European Union that need to comply with HiPAA and GDPR measures because both privacy laws specifically apply to the area.
+ISO is increasingly relevant for businesses in the European Union that need to comply with HIPAA (Health Insurance Portability and Accountability Act) and GDPR (General Data Protection Regulation) measures because both privacy laws specifically apply to the area.

 How businesses can navigate ISO 27001

-Beyond geography, here are a few specific similarities and key differences between both certifications worth noting:
+Beyond geography, here are a few specific similarities and critical differences between both certifications: